This article provides info on how to set up an organization to begin sending broadcast messages.

-Note: Currently, once launched, admins cannot pause or otherwise stop a broadcast from sending messages.
+Note: Currently, once launched, a broadcast will send messages until the scheduled end date and time.
+Prior to that end time, admins cannot pause or otherwise stop a broadcast from sending messages.
 Additionally, admins cannot make changes to a broadcast’s targeting or scripts after a broadcast is launched.
 Be sure to preview your broadcast, double check all links, liquid variable fields, and targeting filters before launching your broadcast!

 Where can I see my broadcast conversations?

 Organization and account admins can manage replies to broadcasts from the inbox of the organization.
 To access the inbox, select Inbox from the organization menu.

 From the inbox, organization and account admins can view and reply to conversations as well as opt out contacts.
 Details related to the contact’s profile are also visible including the contact’s name, phone number, tags, and any notes & follow up comments.

 What data is available for my broadcast messaging?